guillaume-chevalier/Awesome-Deep-Learning-Resources/README.md

 I believe that Deep learning is the key that can make computers think more like humans and has a lot of potential.
 Some hard automation tasks can be solved easily with that while this was impossible to achieve earlier with classical algorithms.

 Moore's Law about exponential progress rates in computer science hardware is now more affecting GPUs than CPUs because of physical limits on how tiny an atomic transistor can be.
 We are shifting toward parallel architectures
 [[read more](https://www.quora.com/Does-Moores-law-apply-to-GPUs-Or-only-CPUs)].
 Deep learning exploits parallel architectures as such under the hood by using GPUs.
-On top of that, deep learning algorithms may be applied to Quantum Computing.
+On top of that, deep learning algorithms may use Quantum Computing and apply to machine-brain interfaces in the future.

-The key of intelligence and cognition is a very interesting subject to explore and is not yet well understood.
+I find that the key of intelligence and cognition is a very interesting subject to explore and is not yet well understood.
+Those technologies are promising.

 ## Online classes